Handling Errors: Retransmissions¶

 In the previous chapters, you probably noticed wireless communication isn’t always reliable.
 In other words, not every message you send may be received on the other side.
 In this chapter, you will learn about how to improve your chances.
 One simple but effective method is using retransmissions.

 2 micro:bits 1 teammate

 In wireless communications, an error can occur for several reasons.
 For example, there may be physical obstructions, like walls, doors, and even people.
-The wireless signals lose power as they go through these obstructions and sometimes, bounce off them!
-The more obstructions there are between a sender and a receiver, the more chance there is of an error.
+The wireless signals lose power as they go through these obstructions and sometimes, bounce off them.
+The more obstacles there are between a sender and a receiver, the more chance there is of an error.
 Also, if the sender and receiver are too far away from each other, they may not always be able to communicate.
-Imagine there are many obstacles between two people, they may not always hear what the other is saying!
+Imagine there are many obstacles between two people, they may not hear what the other one is saying.

 Another reason for a wireless error may be radio interference.
 This is because wireless communication is broadcast (remember Wireless and Broadcast Communication).
 This means that there may be many broadcasters, and their transmissions may collide at the receivers.
 These broadcasters interfere with each other.

 In wireless communications, interference is any other signal that disrupts a signal as it travels to its destination.

 Imagine, in a classroom, when everybody is talking at the same time.
 You will miss half of the things your friend says.
 Other people’s signals interfere with your friend’s signal on its way to you.
 In networking, this is a packet loss.

 Packet loss happens when one or more data packets travelling in a computer network do not reach their destination.
 Packet loss is measured as the ratio of packets lost and the packets sent (see Equation below).

 Also, if there is too much interference, you may receive messages incorrectly.
 For instance, you may hear “Bat!” when your friend is shouting “Cat!”.
 In networking, this is a packet error.
 Packet errors are measured as packet error rates.